pdparchitect/codepal/README.md

 codepal
 ```

 This will start the CodePal chat interface, where you can write your code using natural language.
-CodePal will provide suggestions and code completion as you go, making it easy to write code quickly and efficiently.
+CodePal will save your chat history in a directory called `.codepal` in your current working folder.
+The command line tool will also be made aware of git in the coming weeks/days, allowing for even more convenient code writing.

 ## License